Books for Sale

 If you are interested in purchasing a book from the Oral History Project, please contact the office by 203-622-7945 or email firstname.lastname@example.org.

-To purchase a copy of a transcript, either printed on paper or copied to a CD, the cost is $10, plus $2 shipping and handling per item.
+To purchase a copy of a transcript, either printed on paper or copied onto a CD, the cost is $10, plus $2 per item for shipping and handling.
 If you would like multiple copies, please contact our office.
 Library sales are free of CT sales tax.
 To purchase a copy of a digitized transcript (sent via email), the cost is $10.

 Please send a check or money order, made payable to the Oral History Project, to: